rabecker2/YosemiteSnowDepths/README.md

 # PMD_monthly.txt = Poison Meadow from http://cdec.water.ca.gov/cgi-progs/staMeta?station_id=PMD

 # Sierra_Nevada_SWE.txt = provides info about each snow station, which the Khione R script will expect.
-# The published snow-shielding correction is based upon elevation, using an elevation-based snow correction is about 10% better
-#  than assuming that SWE is independent of elevation.
-I explored also using total (modern) monthly insolation--in combination with
-#  but this added no additional predictive skill.
+# The published snow-shielding correction is based upon elevation.
+Using an elevation-based snow correction is about 10% better than assuming that SWE is independent of elevation.
+I explored also using total (modern) monthly insolation--in combination with but this added no additional predictive skill.

-# all_the_monthly_differences.txt = all the individual monthly differences between (1) the monthly average of the daily SWE observations
-#  (from the snow pillows) and (2) the monthly, individual SWE measurements (from the snow courses).
-The daily data provide more robust
-#  monthly averages--but these records typically only begin in the 1980s whereas the snow course measurements typical begin in the 1930s.
+# all_the_monthly_differences.txt = all the individual monthly differences between (1) the monthly average of the daily SWE observations (from the snow pillows) and (2) the monthly, individual SWE measurements (from the snow courses).
+The daily data provide more robust monthly averages--but these records typically only begin in the 1980s whereas the snow course measurements typical begin in the 1930s.

-# The R script Khione uses the documented differences where there are overlaps in the record to estimate the monthly _average_ SWE
-#  value from the individual snow course measurement when there isn't overlap between the two SWE measurements.
+# The R script Khione uses the documented differences where there are overlaps in the record to estimate the monthly _average_ SWE value from the individual snow course measurement when there isn't overlap between the two SWE measurements.

 # repository.txt = the results of the SWE by month vs. elevation analysis.
-The R code Khione will generate it, but I've also included
-#  it here for those that wish to jump into the R code at this point (line 1691 of Khione) without redoing the time-consuming calculations
-#  of SWE by month vs. elevation.
+The R code Khione will generate it, but I've also included it here for those that wish to jump into the R code at this point (line 1691 of Khione) without redoing the time-consuming calculations of SWE by month vs. elevation.
 (Cleaning the daily SWE observations, to the generate the "clean" daily files is especially slow.)

 # snow_depth.txt = the raw data for the relationship between daily snow depth and daily SWE.
-This data comes from the "clean daily" files
-#  above, and Khione will compile into a single snow_depth.txt file for you--but if you're jumping in at this point (line 1691 of Khione)
-#  you're going to need this file.
+This data comes from the "clean daily" files above, and Khione will compile into a single snow_depth.txt file for you--but if you're jumping in at this point (line 1691 of Khione) you're going to need this file.

-# Marrero_simple_YESerosion_NOsnow_Chapter2.txt = the file that hosts the info about the new Be-10 sampling sites in Tuolumne Meadows
-#  and Lyell Canyon that our manuscript (in prep for Quaternary Science Reviews) reports.
-This file also includes info about the
-#  Tioga 4 Cl-36 sampling sites of Phillips et al. (2009), but we use the snow-shielding corrections reported by Phillips et al. (2009)
-#  because our SWE vs. elevation relationship is solely derived from snow-monitoring stations on the westerns slope of the Sierra Nevada.
+# Marrero_simple_YESerosion_NOsnow_Chapter2.txt = the file that hosts the info about the new Be-10 sampling sites in Tuolumne Meadows and Lyell Canyon that our manuscript (in prep for Quaternary Science Reviews) reports.
+This file also includes info about the Tioga 4 Cl-36 sampling sites of Phillips et al. (2009), but we use the snow-shielding corrections reported by Phillips et al. (2009) because our SWE vs. elevation relationship is solely derived from snow-monitoring stations on the westerns slope of the Sierra Nevada.